-- •Simple definition: a way of documenting past approaches to a problem that have shown be successful. - •More detailed description: a way of implementing a part of the software that has been shown to be been sound under a number of different contexts.
+- •A design pattern: a way of implementing and part of the software that has been shown to be been sound under a number of different contexts. - •Design patterns are a way of documenting past approaches to a problem that have shown be successful.